 Yes, you can cook pumpkins and use homemade puree.

-And different methods can be used to cook pumpkins.
-Some people bake the pumpkins, use a crockpot, or simply peel, chunk, and cook it on the stovetop (which is what my mom always did).
-Whichever method you choose to use, you want the puree to be fairly thick.
+Different methods can be used to cook pumpkins.
+Some people bake/roast the pumpkins, use a crockpot, or simply peel, chunk, and cook it on the stovetop (which is what my mom always did).
+Whichever method you choose to use, you want the puree to be fairly thick like the canned pumpkin.

 My Amish mom always made pumpkin puree with butternut squash.
 The little pie pumpkins are also great to use for puree.